-Services that are covered for you What you must pay when you get these services You may request a second opinion in regard to covered services by contacting another ASH participating provider.
-Your visit to another ASH participating provider for a second opinion generally will count toward any calendar year visit limit.
-An ASH participating provider may also request a second opinion in regard to covered services by referring you to another ASH participating provider in the same or similar specialty.
-When you are referred by a participating provider to another ASH participating provider for a second opinion, your visit to the other ASH participating provider will not count toward any calendar year visit limit.
+Services that are covered for you What you must pay when you get these services provider for a second opinion, your visit to the other ASH participating provider will not count toward any calendar year visit limit.
 An authorization or denial of your request for a second opinion will be provided in an expeditious manner, as appropriate for your condition.
-If your request for a second opinion is denied, you will be notified in writing of the reasons for the denial, and of your right to file a grievance as described under "Grievances" in this "Additional chiropractic and acupuncture services" section.
-Emergency and urgent services covered under this "Additional chiropractic and acupuncture services" section Emergency and urgent chiropractic services.
-We cover emergency chiropractic services and urgent chiropractic services provided by an ASH participating provider or a non-participating provider.
+If your request for a second opinion is denied, you will be notified in writing of the reasons for the denial, and of your right to file a grievance as described under "Grievances" in this "Additional chiropractic services" section.
+Emergency and urgent services covered under this "Additional chiropractic services" section We cover emergency chiropractic services and urgent chiropractic services provided by an ASH participating provider or a non-participating provider.
 We do not cover follow-up or continuing care from a non-participating provider unless ASH Plans has authorized the services in advance.
-Also, we do not cover services from a non-participating provider that ASH Plans determines are not emergency chiropractic services or urgent chiropractic services. \$15 per visit.
-Emergency and urgent acupuncture services.
-We cover emergency acupuncture services and urgent acupuncture services provided by an ASH participating provider or a non-participating provider.
-We do not cover follow-up or continuing care from a non-participating provider unless ASH Plans has authorized
+Also, we do not cover services from a non-participating provider that ASH Plans determines are not emergency chiropractic services or urgent chiropractic services.
+How to file a claim.
+As soon as possible after receiving emergency chiropractic services or urgent chiropractic services, you must file an ASH Plans claim form.
+To request a claim form or for more information, please call ASH Plans toll free at 1-800-678-9133 (TTY users call 711) or visit the ASH Plans website at ashlink.com.
+You must send the completed claim form to: ASH Plans P.O.
+Box 509002 San Diego, CA 92150-9002 \$15 per visit.